madskronborg/saas-toolkit/docs/getting_started.md

 from sass_toolkit.fastapi import import setup app = FastAPI()

-setup(app, settings) # Notice we don't pass the `db` kwarg, since we wan't Saas Toolkit to auto create our database.
+setup(app, settings) # Notice we don't pass the `db` kwarg, since we wan't SaaS Toolkit to auto create our database.
 ```

 Voilà!
 Our FastAPI app now have: